使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Richard Dearnley - Analyst

-Well, you're probably better at that than me.
+Paul, you're probably better at that than me.

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary

-I'm kind of guessing here like 25%.
+I'm guessing here like 25%.

-Yeah, that sounds great.
+Yeah, that sounds right.

 Richard Dearnley - Analyst

-All right, so we have one robotic machine in Rocky Mountain.
+All right.
+So we have one robotic machine in Rocky Mountain.
 It's operating.
-It's fast, it's accurate.
-It's terrific.
-We've got a second one that, is about to be installed.
-I believe it's delivered to Vancouver in Vancouver, Washington, the first and only site there in November.
-So by year end, we'll have two of those done, and those are we taking bulk things like alcohol prep pads.
+It's fast, it's accurate, it's terrific.
+We've got a second one that is about to be installed.

-And BCK wipes and putting them into boxes that then are used to go into the smart compliance refills.
-So, it's a very core piece of Basically an annuity.
-There's a third machine that's in Brooksville that we setting up and should be functional by March, and that'll be used for lens wipes that go to customers like a Home Depot or maybe a Walmart in boxes of 50.
-So, there's three machines right now that are one is operating, one's about to be installed, and one will be ready, we will leave by March.
+And that will be used for lens wipes that go to customers like a Home Depot or maybe a Walmart in boxes of 50.
+So there's three machines right now that are -- two are -- one is operating, one is about to be installed, and one will be ready, we believe, by March.

 Richard Dearnley - Analyst

-We introduced, a next generation in September of this year.
+We introduced a next generation in September of this year.
 And that next generation had a lot of interest.
-Two major, industrial distributors in the United States currently are out there actively training their sales force with it.
-So, we're pretty excited about it.
-You haven't seen it in the 9% growth in first aid in the third-quarter.
-And I don't want to overemphasize it right now until we start to see what can happen.
-If we're right with it, it'll be a big deal, but let's just downplay that until it is.
+Two major industrial distributors in the United States currently are out there actively training their sales force with it.
+So we're pretty excited about it.
+You haven't seen it in the 9% growth in first aid in the third quarter.

 Richard Dearnley - Analyst

-Yeah, that's what I would think, Dick, but again.
-Let's leave that vector for when it's actually happening and we can be excited about it, but our customers certainly seem to be excited about it.
+Yeah, that's what I would think, Dick.
+But again, let's leave that vector for when it's actually happening, and we can be excited about it.
+But our customers certainly seem to be excited about it.

 Richard Dearnley - Analyst

 Great.
-Okay, thank you very much.
+Okay.
+Thank you very much.

 Thank you, Dick.